decause/weddings/decausemeg-2021/README.md

 <h2>DECLARATION OF INTENT</h2>
 <p>
-The vows you make today signify that your souls are bound eternally, whether or not your bodies are.
-You make these vows today with the understanding that you are committing to be a partner to one another, and to honor the connection your souls share.
-These vows are sacred, and not easily broken, as you strengthen them to one another in the presence of your loved ones.
+The vows you make today signify that your souls are bound eternally, whether your bodies are, or not.
+You make these vows today with the understanding that you are committing to one another, to honor the connection your souls share.
+These vows are sacred, and as they are strengthened in the presence of your loved ones, not easily broken.
 </p>

 <p>